 dnssec-keygen, and for performing updates it’s

 nsupdate, both part of ISC’s BIND.
-I set this up and tested it from scud, where it worked fine.
+I set this up and tested it from my MacBook Pro, where it worked fine.

-However, since spade controls my PPP connection, and thus knows when my IP address changes, the logical place to be running
+However, since a WRT54GL router running OpenWRT controls my PPP connection, and thus knows when my IP address changes, the logical place to be running

-nsupdate was on spade.
+nsupdate was on this router.
 Unfortunately OpenWRT’s nsupdate (packaged as

 bind-client) is relatively large at 439186 octects; add to this libopenssl and bind-libs, and I’d run out of room on my JFFS2 partition.
 If you have the room, it’ll work for TSIGs: Ignace Mouzannar describes how to do it.
 However, even when I got it installed, I couldn’t make it sign a SIG(0) request.
 Chip Rosenthal has also noticed problems, and came up with an HTTP-based solution to get another host to run nsupdate, called web-nsupdate.